 Package codedeploy provides the client and types for making API requests to AWS CodeDeploy.

-AWS CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances running in your own facility, serverless AWS Lambda functions, or applications in an Amazon ECS service.
+CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances running in your own facility, serverless Lambda functions, or applications in an Amazon ECS service.

-Use the information in this guide to help you work with the following AWS CodeDeploy components:
+Use the information in this guide to help you work with the following CodeDeploy components:

 Deployment: The process and the components used when updating a Lambda function, a containerized application in an Amazon ECS service, or of installing content on one or more instances.